openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - The watchdog timer will be paused and will not decrement until the stoptimer_i signal is deasserted.
       - When the stoptimer_i signal is deasserted, the watchdog timer will resume counting down from its current value.

-  - A watchdog reset request is received, i.e., rstpin_ni is deasserted.
+  - A watchdog reset request is received, i.e., rstpin_ni is asserted.
       - The watchdog timer will be reset to its default value of 0x8000.
       - The reset reason is recorded in the RESET_REASON CSR with the value 1.
       - The watchdog timer will not start counting down until the rstpin_ni signal is asserted again.